 A co-op legacy with Land O’Lakes International Development

-Today, more than half of Rwanda’s population -- about 53 percent -- are members of at least one of the country’s nearly 9,000 cooperatives.
+Today, more than half of Rwanda’s population -- over 55 percent -- are members of at least one of the country’s nearly 9,000 cooperatives.

-Land O’Lakes International Development, a global development nonprofit affiliated with Land O’Lakes, Inc., has been working with cooperatives in Rwanda since 2007 in a series of agricultural and cooperative development programs funded by the U.S. Agency for International Development (USAID).
+Land O’Lakes Venture37, a global development nonprofit affiliated with Land O’Lakes, Inc., has been working with cooperatives in Rwanda since 2007 in a series of agricultural and cooperative development programs funded by the U.S. Agency for International Development (USAID).

 IAKIB is one of those cooperatives.
 Originally started in 2011 as small dairy cooperative, IAKIB has grown into one of the premier dairy cooperatives in Rwanda with nearly 2,500 members.
 One of the things that made the biggest differences was a focus on improved product quality -- from collection, to cooling to storage.
 Quality of dairy products was also something cooperative farmers in the U.S. had to take measures to improve.